EO4wellness/T-I-L/markdown/READme.md

 # Git-Hub Flavored Markdown Lessons Learned <br>
 ### If you don't insert a SPACE after each Markdown command, you won't like the results!
 Discovered: November, 2020.
+For example, if you type some markdown for a title
+    #title vs # title
+    makes a huge display difference!

 ### Images follow the format for links, in Markdown, except you add an exclamation first.
 Discovered: November, 2020.
            Formatting Example: ! [alt text] (image-link.jpg)